gloryodeyemi/COMP_8730_Project/README.md

 python Summarization.py
 ```

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/gloryodeyemi/COMP_8730_Project/blob/main/LICENSE) file for details.

 ## Contact
 Glory Odeyemi is currently undergoing her Master's program in Computer Science, Artificial Intelligence specialization at the [University of Windsor](https://www.uwindsor.ca/), Windsor, ON, Canada.
 You can connect with her on [LinkedIn](https://www.linkedin.com/in/glory-odeyemi-a3a680169/).